Chart Color Schemes

 Recent residential development output has been above average within Smithfield when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Smithfield has experienced around 88 dwellings receiving development approval each year.
-Over the past 5 financial years, between FY-21 and FY-25, an estimated 441 homes were approved, with a further 36 approved so far in FY-26.
-This suggests supply is meeting or surpassing demand, providing greater buyer choice while supporting potential for population growth above projections.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Smithfield has experienced around 83 dwellings receiving development approval each year.
+Over the past five financial years, from FY21 to FY25, approximately 419 homes have been approved, with an additional 43 approved so far in FY26.
+Based on an average of 0.7 new residents per year per dwelling constructed over these five financial years, supply appears to be meeting or surpassing demand, potentially supporting population growth and providing greater buyer choice.

 Frequently Asked Questions - Development